McDavid scores 2 to lead Oilers past Vegas, 4-2 - WHIZ News

 Edmonton, 7-3-2 in its last 12 games, moved into a first-place tie with St. Louis Blues atop the Western Conference with 33 points.

+“It was disappointing from the start right to the finish,” Vegas coach Gerard Gallant said.
+“The execution wasn’t there tonight, but it’s gotta start with competing and battling and winning those battles.
+Get your nose dirty a little bit.
+And it’s not all the guys, there’s some guys.
+We’ve gotta get more of a team game.

+“We just didn’t have any push back and that’s what disappoints me with our group.”

-Cody Eakin and Shea Theodore scored for the Golden Knights.
+Cody Eakin and Shea Theodore scored for Vegas.
 Marc-Andre Fleury finished with 27 saves and dropped to 10-4-1 in his career against the Oilers.

-Vegas will hit the road for two games mired in a 2-5-2 slide after losing the last two during a four-game homestand.

-McDavid extended his point streak to 10 games when he gathered a pass from Draisaitl, skated through the slot and around Fleury before wrapping the puck around and into the net to open the scoring at 5:17 of the first..
+McDavid and Bear gave the Oilers a 2-0 lead before Eakin cut the lead in half with 20 seconds remaining in the first period.

-Theodore scored his second of the season, ending a 20-game goal drought, when he raced into the zone and used his crafty stick-handling skills to split a pair of defenders in the slot and beat Smith five-hole with 5:41 remaining in the second.
+Theodore responded with his second of the season, ending a 20-game goal drought, when he raced into the zone and used his crafty stick-handling skills to split a pair of defenders in the slot and beat Smith five-hole with 5:41 remaining in the period.

-The dynamic and duo of McDavid and Draisaitl struck again, this time on a power play at 2:11 of the third.
-With Fleury slow to get back in position, Draisaitl’s pass from behind the goal found McDavid who one-timed a wrister into the net, extending Edmonton’s lead to 4-2.
+McDavid and Draisaitl struck again, this time on a power play at 2:11 of the third, when Fleury was slow to get back in position.
+Draisaitl’s pass from behind the goal found McDavid, who one-timed a wrister into the net, extending Edmonton’s to two goals.

+“We had stretches in the second where we were kind of showing our game and we were starting to definitely play the right way, but it got away from us a little bit,” Theodore said.
+“We’re not even coming close to our expectations, especially with Edmonton coming in.
+We knew they were gonna be good, we knew they were gonna be fast, I just didn’t think we had that match tonight.”

 UP NEXT